GoogleCloudPlatform/cloud-foundation-fabric/modules/gke-cluster-autopilot/README.md

 ### Monitoring configuration

+This example shows how to [configure collection of Kubernetes control plane metrics](https://cloud.google.com/stackdriver/docs/solutions/gke/managing-metrics#enable-control-plane-metrics).
+The metrics for these components are not collected by default.

 > **Note**
-> [Cloud Monitoring integration](https://cloud.google.com/stackdriver/docs/solutions/gke) is pre-configured and cannot be disabled for Autopilot clusters.
-GKE **system metrics** collection is always on and cannot be disabled.
+> System metrics collection is pre-configured for Autopilot clusters and cannot be disabled.

 > **Warning**
 > GKE **workload metrics** is deprecated and removed in GKE 1.24 and later.
 Workload metrics is replaced by [Google Cloud Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus), which is Google's recommended way to monitor Kubernetes applications by using Cloud Monitoring.

-This example shows how to [configure collection of Kubernetes control plane metrics](https://cloud.google.com/stackdriver/docs/solutions/gke/managing-metrics#enable-control-plane-metrics).
-The metrics for these components are not collected by default.

 ```hcl
 module "cluster-1" {